 The study found that – not surprisingly – sleep satisfaction and the duration of sleep sharply decline after childbirth, reaching its most miserable point during the first three months after having a baby.

 Also, not surprising, both sleep satisfaction and duration were much lower for new mothers than for fathers.

 Factor in breastfeeding

-New mothers reported an average sleep reduction of 62 minutes per night (That’s it?) while men reported a sleep reduction of about 13 minutes per night.
+New mothers reported an average sleep reduction of 62 minutes per night.
+(That’s it?)
+New dads reported a sleep reduction of about 13 minutes per night.
 Breastfeeding was highlighted as a reason for the greater reduction in minutes of shut eye for the mothers.

 “Women tend to experience more sleep disruption than men after the birth of a child reflecting that mothers are still more often in the role of the primary caregiver than fathers,” Lemola said.

-However, six years later, parents still reported that their sleep had not returned to normal.
-Mothers’ sleep was still reported as being reduced by 20 minutes each night six years later and dads reported 15 minutes less than before the baby joined the family.
+However, six years later, parents still reported being sleep deprived and that their sleep had not returned to normal.
+Mothers’ sleep was still reported as being reduced by 20 minutes each night six years later.
+Dads reported 15 minutes less than before the baby joined the family.

 Additionally, first time parents’ sleep effects were more pronounced compared to the parents that already had other children.
 Six months after birth sleep effects were also more pronounced in breastfeeding mothers than bottle feeding mothers.